 “Well then, why don’t you camp where there are showers?”

 We are all different and some of us might simply not warm up to the idea to give up showers (even if it’s only on some nights).
-That’s OK, we don’t judge you 😉 We do encourage our guests to go a bit outside of their comfort zone, because we know that they will be rewarded, and won’t regret it.
-However, for travelers who are just that little bit too attached to their daily shower routine, our private tours are your perfect choice.
+That’s OK, we don’t judge you 😉 We do encourage our guests to go a little bit out of their comfort zone, because we know that they will be rewarded, and won’t regret it.
+However, for travellers who are just that little bit too attached to their daily shower routine, our private tours are your perfect choice.
 On a private tour, we can plan an itinerary specifically tailored to your needs.
 For example, we can add accommodation to some or all nights of your Kimberley Tour, where you will have access to showers.We can also adjust the timing of the tour so that you don’t miss out on anything you wish to explore.

 For more practical tour and camping information, please visit our FAQs.